 Many diagnostic compulsive liar tests online can confirm that a person is a compulsive liar.
 However, for the treatment to succeed, the patient has to agree that they are a compulsive liar or a pathological liar.
 The therapist may ask the patient if they are lying to feel better themselves or to make sure the other person doesn’t feel bad.
 While treating the patient, the therapist may use a combination of treatments.
 The treatment may consist of:

-- Antipsychotic medications that are often used along with counselling or psychotherapy sessions
+- Antipsychotic medications are often used along with counselling or psychotherapy sessions

 - Along with therapy, support from friends and family is necessary for better results

-During counseling sessions, the therapist may ask questions that help the patient identify the emotions, situations, and scenarios that trigger lying.
-Once the triggers have been identified, the patient can study them objectively and respond to them mindfully.
+During counselling sessions, the therapist may ask questions that help the patient identify the emotions, situations, and scenarios that trigger lying.
+Once the identification of triggers, the patient can study them objectively and respond to them mindfully.

 Is the test for compulsive lying and pathological lying the same?